Borderline Personality Disorder

 Symptoms of Borderline Personality Disorder

 A person with BPD will have emotional, cognitive, and behavioral symptoms.
-Such symptoms include:
+Such symptoms and warning signs of BPD include:

 - A pattern of unstable relationships